lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Key Usage Bits

-When any of the Composite ML-DSA `AlgorithmIdentifier` appears in the `SubjectPublicKeyInfo` field of an X.509 certificate [RFC5280], the key usage certificate extension MUST only contain only signing-type key usages.
+When any Composite ML-DSA `AlgorithmIdentifier` appears in the `SubjectPublicKeyInfo` field of an X.509 certificate [RFC5280], the key usage certificate extension MUST only contain only signing-type key usages.

 The normal keyUsage rules for signing-type keys from [RFC5280] apply, and are reproduced here for completeness.